Nationally Certified Resume Writer Certification

 Unparalleled Excellence in Resume Writing

-Becoming a Nationally Certified Resume Writer (NCRW) associates you with the NRWA's standards of résumé excellence, which reflect sales-focused, relevant, succinct career search documents that are quality-oriented and visually appealing.
+Becoming a Nationally Certified Resume Writer (NCRW) associates you with the NRWA's standards of resume excellence, which reflect sales-focused, relevant, succinct career search documents that are quality-oriented and visually appealing.

-While not a prerequisite, in our experience those with the greatest chance of NCRW exam success have had at least 2 years of experience writing résumés and cover letters as either a new business owner, or as a staff member of a college career, workforce investment or military transition center.To earn your certification as an NCRW, you must be a member in good standing with the NRWA and complete the Certification Process.
+While not a prerequisite, in our experience those with the greatest chance of NCRW exam success have had at least 2 years of experience writing resumes and cover letters as either a new business owner, or as a staff member of a college career, workforce investment or military transition center.To earn your certification as an NCRW, you must be a member in good standing with the NRWA and complete the Certification Process.

 THE NCRW CERTIFICATION PROCESS:

+The NCRW Study Guide quiz ensures that candidates have reviewed NRWA resources on resume-writing standards.
 The sample submission is to help gauge where you are with your current skills and if you need to prepare more to successfully pass the test.
 You will receive feedback from an NCRW commission grader that will help you prepare for the test or to submit another sample, if needed.
 You must receive a "Ready" recommendation from the grader to proceed to the NCRW Exam (Step 3).